The Dominance and Monopolies Review: Bulgaria

 The CPC can initiate investigations on its own initiative; however, the majority of cases are triggered by complaints by clients or competitors.
-Since 26 February 2021, the CPC has been able to refuse to open a case on the basis of a complaint if the matter is not among its enforcement priorities (these priorities are to be determined by specific rules, which have not yet been adopted).
+Since 26 February 2021, the CPC has been able to refuse to open a case on the basis of a complaint if the matter is not among its enforcement priorities,72 and to start investigating even before the formal opening of the case.
+During this preliminary phase, the CPC has the same powers, save for obtaining expert opinions and performing dawn raids.
 Investigations are not limited in time.
-Most cases are completed within two to three years; however, some cases have been of longer duration.70 Below is a summary of the procedure that the CPC follows while investigating abuse of dominance.
+Most cases are completed within two to three years; however, some cases have been of longer duration.73 Below is a summary of the procedure that the CPC follows while investigating abuse of dominance.

-The CPC has the power to conduct dawn raids in business premises and of motor vehicles, during which it can take all kinds of evidence, such as documents, emails, databases, including those that are not directly related to the subject of investigation.71 Legal privilege is not respected for in-house lawyers.
+The CPC has the power to conduct dawn raids in business premises and of motor vehicles, during which it can take all kinds of evidence, such as documents, emails and databases, including those that are not directly related to the subject of investigation.74 Under certain circumstances, non-business premises, such as the managers' or the employees' homes, can be inspected, as well.
+Legal privilege is not respected for in-house lawyers.

 During the investigation, the CPC sends requests for information and evidence to the relevant authorities (sector regulators) or companies (e.g., clients and competitors), including the undertaking being investigated and the complainant (as the case may be).
 Any addressee is obliged to respond because the failure to cooperate (including by providing incorrect, incomplete or misleading information) may entail a fine of up to 1 per cent of its total annual turnover for the preceding financial year.
 The same fine is imposed for obstruction of an inspection.
 Persons providing information to the CPC have the right to protect their business secrets.